dimgel/cpp-linux-scripts/README.md

 1. Download build-n-run.cpp from this repo.

 2. [Optional] Check its source code, update GCC options to your needs.
+You may also want to remove "Recompiling..." message since it can mess with our scripts' output.

 3. Compile and install it.
 I install to /usr/local/bin, so I run this command as root.
 You can install it anywhere you want, just don't forget to edit path in `hello.cpp`'s shebang line.
 I use gcc 7.3.0, so I explicitly link libstdc++fs.a which implements std::experimental::filesystem.